Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 - Conversion and/or Closure of Open Dumps

-This training is based on two manuals developed by EPA in coordination with environmental and health ministries in Central America and funded by USAID as part of its CAFTA-DR environmental assistance program.
+This training was based on two manuals developed by EPA in coordination with environmental and health ministries in Central America and funded by USAID as part of its CAFTA-DR environmental assistance program.
 The two manuals are available in Spanish:

 - Manual de Protocolo de Construcción Nuevos Rellenos Sanitarios con Revestimientos (Construction Protocol Manual for New Lined Sanitary Landfills)